littlebizzy/sftp-details/readme.txt

 == Changelog ==

+= 2.0.0 =
+* TBD: forced widget to only display for admin-level users (security patch)

 = 1.0.2 =
 * changed server IP to automatic detection using SERVER_ADDR or fallback to LOCAL_ADDR
 * (but if constant is defined, it will still retain priority)